Om-Saraykar/gdg-backend-task/README.md

 ### **Caching with Redis**
 - Redis is used to **cache movie queries**, improving performance by reducing the load on the MongoDB database.
-- Cached data is refreshed at configurable intervals.
+- Cached data is refreshed at configurable intervals or when data is changed.

 ### **API Versioning**
 - Versioning is done by prefixing routes with `/v1`, `/v2`, etc., ensuring backward compatibility for future updates.